Mesothelioma Misdiagnosis

 - The pathology report from any biopsy or surgery

-- Reviewing the potential history of legal and illegal asbestos exposure
+- Reviewing the potential history of asbestos exposure, both legal and illegal

-- Pathology tests looking for specific mesothelioma cell types
+- Pathology tests to detect specific mesothelioma cell types

-- Genetic tests looking for mutations associated with mesothelioma
+- Genetic tests to identify mutations associated with mesothelioma